 1. Prevent your dog’s access to pillows

-Before you try anything else, your first move should be to restrict your dog’s access to your pillows.
-This is by far the most straightforward and most effective technique of all.
-When you’re not sleeping, store away your pillow safety in a cupboard away from your dog’s vicious saliva!
+Before you try anything else, cut off your dog’s access to your pillows, the most straightforward and effective technique of all.
+When you’re not sleeping, store your pillows in the closet.

 However, this is not always effective or even suitable.
-If your dog is licking the pillows to fulfill a need for salt or out of OCD, they might resort to licking other stuff or even become aggressive.
-Therefore, it’s advised that you also fix the problem from its root for more permanent outcomes.
+If your dog licks the pillows to fulfill a need for salt or out of OCD, they might resort to licking other stuff or even becoming aggressive.
+Therefore, you should also fix the problem from its root for more permanent outcomes.

 2. Treat your dog’s separation anxiety

-Most dogs that suffer from separation anxiety haven’t been trained as puppies to spend time alone.
-Therefore, they develop a bad habit of receiving constant attention and become extremely anxious when they’re left alone.
+Many dogs develop separation anxiety when they haven’t been trained that it’s okay to spend time alone.
+They createa need forconstant attention and become extremely anxious when they’re left alone.

 To prevent this from happening, train your dog to be comfortable in your absence.
-For milder cases, offer your dog some sort of activity that offers them a reward, such as a puzzle hiding treats or a chewing toy stuffed with food.
+For milder cases, offer your dog some activity that rewards them,such as a puzzle hiding treats or a chewing toy stuffed with food.

 But if your pup’s case is more severe, you might have to be more patient and gradually increase the time your dog spends alone.
-Each time your dog doesn’t get anxious, offer them a treat.
-With time, you can increase the duration you leave them alone until they’ve adjusted to your routine.
+Each time your dog doesn’t get anxious, offer a treat.
+With time, you can increase the duration you leave until your dog adjusts to your routine.

 3. Offer your dog alternatives